 “I have not found anyone that way yet, but have been able to widen my industry network,” she says.
 “If nothing else, I have found complementary businesses I can call on if something is outside my area of expertise.”

-Although no one can say with certainty how the Maker Movement will ultimately impact established manufacturers (though there is no doubt that it will), Rob Kotowski, owner of North Shore Boat Top Co. in St. Clair Shores, Mich., views it in a positive light.
+Although no one can say with certainty how the Maker Movement will ultimately impact established manufacturers (though there is no doubt that it will), Rob Kotowski, owner of Lake Shore Boat Top Co.
+Inc., Detroit, Mich., views it in a positive light.

 “Companies like ours will capitalize on the Maker Movement, as it will give many individuals an idea of their future and hopefully provide the satisfaction of accomplishment that will lead them to join a growing team to build their career,” he says.

 IFAI has responded to the Maker movement with its own Makers Division, which represents any company employing industrial sewing machine operators in the fabrics industry.
 The Makers Division works to build the industrial sewing workforce.
 IFAI Members have the opportunity to shape training curricula in their regions and find trained, certified employees to build their business.
 For more information, contact Magda Ronningen, Makers Division national program manager, at email@example.com.